iterative/dvc.org/content/docs/command-reference/import.md

   > example below).

 - `--no-exec` - create the import `.dvc` file without actually downloading the file or directory.
-E.g. if the file or directory already exists, this can be used to skip the download.
 The data hash is not calculated when this option is used, only the import metadata is saved to the `.dvc` file.
-  `dvc commit <out>.dvc` can be used if the data hashes are needed in the `.dvc` file, and to save existing data to the cache.
+It can be useful to skip the download if the file or directory already exists locally, for example, along with `dvc commit` to record its hash value in the `.dvc` file.

 - `--desc <text>` - user description of the data (optional).
 This doesn't affect any DVC operations.